rchaves-eqsdigital/starter_project/README.md

 ----------
 ## Known Issues / Bad Software
 ### Client
 - ["Edit forms"](client/src/app/components/item-form) are not dynamic, only allowing one field to be changed.
-Furthermore, data isn't updated on screen when it's saved, requiring a page refresh.
 - ["Item details"](client/src/app/components/item-details/item-details.component.ts) component is only semi-generic, as it supports sensors and users, but hardcoded.
 - The [Item](client/src/app/data-structs/item.ts) interface, although generic, can be limited (perhaps because it's generic?), only having Pic, Title and Body fields.
 - The [sensor](client/src/app/components/sensors/sensors.component.html) and [user](client/src/app/components/users/users.component.html) components have too many things in common, should be generalized.